Travel Nursing With Pets: How And Why To Bring Them On Assignment

 Cost: Pets travel in cars for free, but if at any time during your contract you might need to fly somewhere it’s gonna cost you.
 Having pets in the cabin is going to cost you around $100 a pet, give or take $20 depending on the airline.
 Storing pets in the cargo area is going to be closer to $250 and quite frankly it sounds horrible.

-What Your Company Can Do For You
+What Your Agency Can Do For You

-Others will ask you for a deposit up front that will carry over to each assignment.
+Others will ask you for a deposit up front that will carry over to each new assignment.
 Then if at some point you leave or decide to take the stipend they’ll give it back to you.
-With these companies you’ll usually be responsible for any extra pet fees or pet rent as well.
+With these companies, you’ll usually be responsible for any extra pet fees or pet rent as well.

 Traveling with pets is so rewarding.
 They are the best buddies and having someone to come home to can turn a bad day into a great evening full of loving attention.